zaidalyafeai/holy-edge/README.md

 ```

 ## Training data & Models
+You can train the model youself or you can fetch a pre-trained snapshot provided in the repo
 0. Fetch VGG-16 models weights via git-lfs
 ```
 git lfs fetch && git lfs pull